Over on Magic Beans reader Mark had this to say in the comments:

 *In addition to underperforming Index Funds, actively managed funds cost more, and those costs have a very serious and negative impact on your results.
 My pal Shilpan has a great post on this: That Mutual Fund is Robbing Your Retirement

-Addendum II: Warren Buffett’s plan for his widow
+Addendum III: Warren Buffett’s plan for his widow

-Addendum III: At various points on this blog I suggest only about 20% of active managers out-perform the index.
+Addendum VI: At various points on this blog I suggest only about 20% of active managers out-perform the index.
 That’s being a bit generous.

 This is a ball park figure based on the many articles on this I’ve come across on this over the years.
 In fact you can Google this question and find several falling around this percentage.
 I’m not sure why they vary.
 Some look at different time frames.
 Some at different metrics.
 Some factor in costs, some don’t.